giacomini/ebernburg2024/project/day2.md

 - Regardless of topology, the sum of temperatures will be conserved across the grid.

-Implement the `diffusion` function that takes as arguments a vector of temperatures, the size (dimension of one side) of the grid and returns a new vector with the new temperatures after diffusion.
+Implement the `diffuse` function that takes as arguments a vector of temperatures, the size (dimension of one side) of the grid, and the diffusion rate and returns a new vector with the new temperatures after diffusion.

 > :warning: A grid of temperatures can be represented with a single vector of